the-events-calendar/the-events-calendar/readme.txt

 = [Unreleased] unreleased =

 * Feature - Added support for the long awaited Arbitrary Recurrence!
 Creating recurring events with multiple granular rulesets is now possible.
+* Feature - Added support for WPML, thanks for waiting!
 * Feature - Extended CSV imports to include custom fields defined in events settings (Big thanks to zacwasielewski for submitting a similar pull request!
 You rock! :) )
 * Performance - Removed a no-longer needed join from many queries to provide faster page loads
 * Tweak - Pad SQL joins with spacing to avoid conflicts with other plugins that modify SQL (props to jeremyfelt)